-Prerequisite: CWP 102Students develop an understanding of the nonfiction prose genre of nature writing and improve their ability to produce original works in the genre.
+Prerequisite: CWP 102.
+Students develop an understanding of the nonfiction prose genre of nature writing and improve their ability to produce original works in the genre.
 Class focuses on reading and analyzing nature writing for its stylistic and thematic features and emphasizes specific writing skills.
 Explores the connection between the natural and human worlds and various attitudes toward nature as conveyed in examples of the genre.
-Offered Alternate Years.
-Equivalent course: ENG247W
+Offered alternate years.